 And that was the heart of it, wasn’t it?
 That was the real problem.

-When a Night Child died, Notte felt it, tore in some irreparable way that terrified those who loved him true.
-It didn’t matter if he’d personally made the victim; all Night Children were his, traced back to his first and immortal blood, and he loved each and every one with such deep and ridiculous innocence that was difficult not to love him back.
+When a Night-Child died, Notte felt it, tore in some irreparable way that terrified those who loved him true.
+It didn’t matter if he’d personally made the victim; all Night-Children were his, tied to his first and immortal blood, and he loved each and every one with such deep and ridiculous innocence that was difficult not to love him back.

-Terrance hadn’t expected to be angry, but by the time he chose his weapons for the kill, it had grown in him, snapping and cracking like a fire, heating his skin and making his mouth taste not his own.
+Terrance hadn’t expected the anger, but by the time he chose his weapons for the kill, it had grown in him, snapping and cracking like a fire, heating his skin and making his mouth taste not his own.

 More the fool me, he thought, and more the fool you.

 “That was a shit-show,” Terrance said, flinging himself bonelessly onto the sofa in the rec room and covering his eyes with his arm.

 Roderick’s eyebrows rose.
 He had the right face for eyebrow-arching.
 “No. Surely not.”

 “You know, the problem with you,” said Terrance, pointing with the hand he wasn’t using to cover his face, “besides being English, is that I never know if you’re being sarcastic.
 Well?
 Are you?”

 Instead of answering, Roderick returned to reading about metallurgy.